agc93/beatvortex/README.md

 ---

 **Disclaimer**: This project is not associated with any of the authors of Mod Assistant (or other modding tools/mods), nor with Nexus Mods.

-**Credit**: This application contains the terms of use from the BSMG Wiki, and is reproduced under the terms of the CC BY-NC-SA license.
-The text contained in the terms of use is © 2019 Beat Saber Modding Group.